 Project Week courses are as varied as the students who participate in them, and Overlake sets this time aside to recognize the many educational experiences that take place outside the classroom.
 These experiences may involve projects in areas such as the Arts, Sciences, Service or the outdoors and can happen locally, domestically, or internationally, but all uniformly provide personal challenge, attend to group process, and engage students in meaningful reflection.
 Students also participate in group reflection in order to present their learnings to the greater community.

 This course will explore the central concept of ethical leadership.
 Because this is a complex topic, students will wrestle with the uncertainty and ambiguity that accompany any discussion of morality.
 Students will work introspectively to examine their personal leadership styles in order to gain a better understanding of their own extrinsic and intrinsic motivations before looking outward.
-Students will also take an interdisciplinary approach to explore the concept of ethical leadership by examining contemporary issues in schools, corporate entities, and social enterprises, a wider perspective that will be gained through reading theory and case studies.
+Students will also take an interdisciplinary approach to explore the concept of ethical leadership by examining wider perspectives that will be gained through reading theory and case studies.
 As we unpack the concept of ethical leadership by looking at ourselves and others, we will explore several defining questions, including:

 - How does ethical leadership apply to my life presently, as well as in my future?

 - What are the responsibilities of leaders to establish ethical climates in their organizations and communities, and what are the tensions between these two spheres?

 - What is the role of emotional intelligence and empathy in a leader’s decision-making and how does compassion connect with morality and ethical decision-making?